 If you’re relatively new to vaping and are simply looking for a more powerful, economical and efficient vape, we recommend a standard box mod or vape pen.
 Importantly, by standard we mean a box mod or vape pen that utilizes pre-built coil heads that simply screw in and out of an e liquid tank.
 As a newbie, it should be your goal to find a vape that you like the look and size of and one that is easy to operate and maintain.

-Nevertheless, it’s not uncommon for even standard box mods to feature additional options such as temperature control, variable voltage or variable wattage.
+Nevertheless, it’s not uncommon for even standard mod vapes to feature additional options such as temperature control, variable voltage or variable wattage.
 Don’t let these options scare you away, in most cases, they’re simply additional settings that you can easily configure to satisfy your desired throat hit and vapor production.
-In addition, a number of online vape shops categorize their devices by beginner, starter kits and even built-in battery sub-sections to help newbies find devices that will work for them.
+In addition, a number of online vape shops categorize their devices by beginner, vape starter kits and even built-in battery sub-sections to help newbies find devices that will work for them.

 Lastly, standard box mods are built with a significant amount of regulated safety functions to limit short-circuiting, over-heating and or unintentional firing.
 This is opposed to non-standard box mods or mechanical mods and the like that are built to operate with rebuildable atomizers (RDA’s, RTA’s & RDTA’s).

-Below are vapor devices that you’ll most likely run into when shopping for your next vape:
+Below are eliquid vapes that you’ll most likely run into when shopping for your next device: